rocket2050/osm_java/README.md

 extra-vars
 ==========

-In this branch release-1.1 contains multi domain support where by providing java version in variable you can customise the version want to install.
+The role contains multi domain support where by providing java version in variable you can customise the version want to install.

 Example for custome vars: